ShaunFerris/Coding-Note-Taking/Webdev - React - useReducer.md

 The most important thing about reducer functions is that they are **PURE**.
 Meaning that they never change the values of the args provided to them, and that a given input will always return the same output.
 You can see in the above example that when there is no match to a case, it will return the original state, and when there is a match, it **COPIES** the original state into a new object, and overwrites the part of state that needs to be updated by the action passed to it.

 ## useReducer
+This is the hook that actually enables the use this pattern, where changes to state can be different in response to different actions as laid out in a reducer function.
+When you call the useReducer hook you must provide the reducer function as the first argument, and the initial state as the second arg.

+When you call this hook, you are returned the current state and a dispatch function, The dispatch function is used to send an action to the reducer and change the state value.
+Note that useReducer is very similar to the useState hook, the difference being that useReducer gives us a state from outside the current component and a setter for that state, whereas useState gives us a local state and setter that is scoped to the current component and must be passed as props to be used in child components, down a chain.

+## dispatch
+When we use the `useReducer` hook, the second item we are given is a function called `dispatch`.
+The sole responsibility of dispatch is to take Actions, and send them to the Reducer.
+Dispatch is smart, so it will call the Reducer for us, with the correct state.
+All we need to do is pass the Action in.